 - Conduct education research or undertake an educational project in an important area of medical education, including UME, GME, and CME/faculty development

 - Learn the principles of effective academic leadership and develop the skills needed to create educational change

 - Become members of a community of educators dedicated to excellence in teaching across the continuum of medical education

 Rabkin Fellowship Content and Structure

-1. The Rabkin Fellowship involves participation in weekly, 2-hour seminars over a 9-month period (Friday mornings, occasional Thursday mornings).
-The core expectation of the fellowship is that the fellows must be physically present for all sessions.
+- The Rabkin Fellowship involves participation in weekly, two-hour seminars over a nine-month period on Friday mornings.
 The curriculum covers a broad spectrum of contemporary issues in medical education, including:

 - Application of adult learning theories to clinical teaching